Poverty in Mexico: Government and politics

+Foreign trade policies and foreign dependence

 While the NAFTA agreement proved effective in increasing Mexico's economic performance, foreign trade policies have been heavily criticized by activists such as Michael Moore (in Awful Truth) as not doing enough to promote social advancement and reducing poverty.
 To remain competitive in the international market, Mexico has had to offer low wages to its workers while allowing high returns and generous concessions to international corporations.
 The words "palancas" and "favores" are part of Mexican economic culture where high-ranking policy makers and private entrepreneurs are accused of promoting their own bottom line while ignoring the necessaries of the working class.

 Current recessionary trends in the United States have an even greater impact on Mexico because of the great economic dependence on the northern neighbor.
 After crude oil export sales, remittances sent home by Mexicans working in the United States are Mexico's second largest source of foreign income.